The Literature of Laughter

 This module investigates some of the following questions by means of the study of comic texts from a variety of periods and genres: What is comedy?
 What do we laugh at, and why?
 How are laughter, wit and comedy inter-related?
 Do different literary genres inspire different kinds of laughter?
 Is laughter therapeutic and/or malicious?
 To what extent, and why, does the nature of wit change according to historical period, and is laughter therefore culture-specific?
 Is parody a legitimate sort of literary laughter?
 What is satire and how does it function?
 To what extent is laughter beyond words and dependent on the visual humour of cartoon, illustration, or stage and screen action?
 What are the links between gender and laughter?
 What are the connections between laughter and anger, and how serious is laughter?
 Though this course is designed to foster analytical and critical thought, the range of hilarious texts to be read and discussed frequently provokes real laughter and enjoyment among those following (and teaching) the module.

-The module is organised on a chronological basis, moving from Chaucer to Monty Python and beyond, taking in on the way a selection of texts by Shakespeare, Wycherley, Pope, Swift, Austen, Dickens, Twain, as well as Kate Atkinson’s Behind the Scenes at the Museum and an anthology of comic verse.
+The module is organised on a chronological basis, moving from Chaucer to Monty Python and beyond, taking in on the way a selection of texts by Shakespeare, Wycherley, Pope, Swift, Austen, Dickens, short stories, and an anthology of comic verse.
 The lectures place the texts in their historical and cultural contexts, while the seminars and study groups focus on the week’s specified text for close reading and discussion.
 Both the lectures and the smaller groups are consistently concerned with the module’s over-riding questions about the nature of literary laughter.
 Concepts such as wit and satire are analysed, along with some of the recurring topics of humorous writing: religion, politics, sex and gender.
 The major functions of laughter – for stereotyping, for self-defence, for reform, rebellion, or release of tension – are highlighted for both their continuity and their difference in specific literary and cultural contexts.

 Typically, work graded D- to D+ (or 40 to 49) will show many of the following qualities: • Unsure and lacking in confidence when discussing ideas • Referring to the subject in question in a superficial manner • Making an effort to provide fairly balanced answers • Some points in the argument irrelevant to the topic • Little evidence of background reading • Some uncertainty over language and syntax • Strengths and weaknesses fairly balanced; occasionally clumsy and unimaginative • In creative work: superficial • Not succeeding in mastering the requirements of the medium